High School English Courses

 WORLD LITERATURE & COMPOSITION - Grade Level: 12 Weight: 1.0

 Course material consists of important literary works selected from various cultures.
 In-depth study of one major work per quarter refines the student’s ability to analyze a text closely.
 Traditional writing assignments on topics in literary analysis focus on developing the student’s writing skills.
 Students write a research paper as a major portion of their grade to bring their research and writing skills to the college level.

-*The senior speech requirement is fulfilled as part of these courses’ objectives.
+The senior speech requirement is fulfilled as part of the course objective.

 This elective course is open to juniors and seniors interested in varied types of writing.
 The class is conducted as a writer’s workshop wherein students share their writings and work towards a polished portfolio of their best work.
 Students actively write for the purposes of creating finished works including, but not limited to, poetry, short stories, essays, memoirs, and drama.
 Students study models of good writing and varied literary selections.
 Course can be offered as independent study.

 BUILDING THE KAYDET - Grade Level: 10-12 Weight: 1.0

 Prerequisite: Rhetorical Skills, Digital Photography I or Rhetorical Skills and permission from instructor.